PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 5e91473fda3e   jpillora/dnsmasq       "webproc --config /e…"   30 minutes ago   Up 30 minutes   10.2.1.67:53->53/tcp, 10.2.1.67:8080->8080/tcp, 10.2.1.67:53->53/udp     dnsmasq

 You can see that the DNSmasq container is listening on the main NIC, cluster1 is listening on the 10.2.1.40 IP and cluster2 is listening on the 10.2.1.41 IP.
+# Kubernetes Context
+Once you have deployed the clusters, you will have two clusters in your Kubernetes config context:

+``kubectl config get-contexts``

+CURRENT   NAME            CLUSTER         AUTHINFO        NAMESPACE
+          kind-cluster1   kind-cluster1   kind-cluster1
+*         kind-cluster2   kind-cluster2   kind-cluster2

+Switch your context as needed when you are deploying workloads to a cluster.

 # Configure a Host to use DNSmasq as DNS Server
 Any machine that you will use to test the multi-cluster mesh design will need to use the IP address of your DNSmasq deployment as its DNS server.
 In our example we have bound the IP 10.2.1.67 to DNSmasq - So we have configured our main Host to use 10.2.1.67 as its DNS server.